-A student who fails his or her first attempt at an NBME or rotation-based exams will meet with the Rotation Director/Coordinator to discuss what his or her areas of weakness are and how/what the student is studying/preparing.
+A student who fails their first attempt at an NBME or rotation-based exams will be invited to meet with the Rotation Director/Coordinator to discuss what their areas of weakness are and how/what the student is studying/preparing.
+It is the student's responsibility to schedule a meeting with the Rotation Director/Coordinator.